 Crime prevention programs are sponsored by various campus organizations throughout the year.
-Incoming students attend presentations and participate in programs describing security, public safety and fire safety during firstSTEP orientations from June through August.
+Incoming students attend presentations and participate in programs describing security, public safety and fire safety during orientations.
 New employee orientation includes the distribution of crime prevention materials to all new employees.

-The Shots Fired on Campus training is a mandatory video and discussion for all incoming freshmen students to inform them of safety and evacuation procedures if there is an active shooter on campus.
+The Shots Fired on Campus training is a mandatory video and discussion for all